-In the exam room you will receive further screening by one of our board-certified emergency medicine physicians.
-In some cases you may be seen by a physician assistant (PA) or nurse practitioner (NP), however a physician is available at all times to review the care provided.
+In the exam room, you will receive further screening by one of our board-certified emergency medicine physicians.
+In some cases you may be seen by a physician assistant (PA) or nurse practitioner (NP)—however, a physician is available at all times to review the care provided.

-You are discharged with written instructions:
+If you are discharged with written instructions: